Sunset Boulevard Bridge

 It is the northernmost of three bridges which cross Latah Creek in its immediate area.
 High Bridge is located to the south, and carries a BNSF railroad.
-Interstate 90 crosses Latah Creek just to the north of the rail bridge.
+Interstate 90 crosses Latah Creek just to the south of the rail bridge.
 All three pass over High Bridge Park, which takes its name from the bridges.

 History

 Prior to the construction of the present Sunset Boulevard Bridge, a timber railroad trestle crossed Latah Creek at the same location.
 The old timber trestle was demolished, but the railroad leading to the bridge remained during construction, and was used to deliver the concrete to the construction site of the current bridge.

 Construction began on the Sunset Boulevard Bridge in 1911, making it the second of Spokane's large, concrete arch bridges, after the shorter-in-length but taller Monroe Street Bridge.
 It was opened to traffic two years later in 1913.

 The bridge would become seen as ahead of its time in terms of the traffic it would carry.
 It was built to handle highway level traffic in the earliest days of the automobile, long before highways were on the map.
 The Sunset Boulevard Bridge carried the Sunset Highway starting from the latter's opening in 1915.
 Sunset Highway was known by a number of official names, such as State Road No. 2, one of Washington's first highways to cross the state west-to-east, and later as U.S. Route 10.
 The bridge carried the primary west-to-east highway into Spokane, by many names and numbers, until the arrival of the Interstate Highway System.
 In 1963, the Sunset Boulevard Bridge was bypassed by the adjacent I-90 bridge, which carried the new interstate into and through the city.

 As the bridge approached its 100th birthday, the City of Spokane commissioned a study from CH2M Hill on options for rehabilitating the bridge.
 The 2012 study cost $631,000, which was provided by federal grants.
 In the years prior to the study, deterioration on the bridge deck led the city to reduce the number of lanes from four to two.
 The study found that the bridge arches, particularly in the center where they were designed to carry rail traffic, were still strong.
 They determined the bridge was still safe, but that the deck would need to be replaced, similar to what was done to the Monroe Street Bridge a few years prior to the study.

+In July 2023, the Spokane City Council approved a $64 million budget to make repairs to the aging bridge.